|

 established, a number of artists found inspiration in the art of the

-and the German Romanticists.
+or the German Romanticists.
 By the late 1920s, many works exhibited

 an increasing mature style and a compelling realism.

-Magic Realism often occurred when Das Unheimliche (roughly, the uncanny) combined with
+Magic Realism often occurred when Das Unheimliche (roughly,

 a hard-edged realism of Neue